trvrle/spagetti-coders/README.md

 Group: 17
 Members: Laura Timm, Trevor Le, Jacky Lam, Maggie Ma, Yihan Wei

+Introduction: A company wants to design an ordering system for restaurants/bars, allowing users to interact with the menu and order their food from their table directly.
+We created a system that users can use their phone to view items on the menu, select and modify those items, and order items from their table.
+They can add and order items at any point in their visit.
+Once they have completed their meal they can view their recipt and then pay with the restaurants current payment system.

 __Included Features and How to access:__

 __Main Screen:__